Today's Best Kindle Prime Day Deal

-Amazon Prime Day is here, and with it come some great Prime Day deals on Amazon’s hardware devices.
-This includes Prime Day Kindle deals that can save you a bundle if you’ve been thinking about picking up one of Amazon’s e-book readers.
-Amazon’s standard Kindle is on sale for $45, half-off its usual $90 price tag.
+It’s hard to believe Amazon Prime Day is almost over — today’s the final day!
+That means you’ve only got until midnight tonight to bag one of the best Prime Day deals on Amazon’s hardware devices.
+There are some great Prime Day Kindle deals that can save you a bundle if you’ve been thinking about picking up one of Amazon’s e-book readers.
+Take this deal, for instance, which gets you Amazon’s standard Kindle for just $45, half-off its usual $90 price tag.
 This Kindle Prime Day Deal is the lowest price you’ll ever find on any of Amazon’s Kindle devices, so it’s a really affordable way to dip your toes into the world of e-books.

 Amazon makes some of the best e-book readers, and this Kindle Prime Day Deal is an excellent way for the casual reader to get started.
 This inexpensive e-book reader includes 8GB of storage, which is more than enough for hundreds of e-books.
 Using e-ink technology, the six-inch glare-free display offers a comfortable reading experience, whether you’re hanging out at the beach or reading before bed.
 Plus, the screen is front-lit, so it’s easy on the eyes for reading in lowlight conditions.
 At only 6.3 inches high by 4.5 inches wide and 6.1 ounces, the Kindle is quite comfortable to hold.
 You’ll be able to enjoy marathon reading sessions without worrying about eye or arm fatigue.